spamegg1/spamegg1.github.io/gsoc-2025/README.md

 #### Challenges in filter

 Implementing a filter method on the GPU, in parallel, is quite tricky.
-Thankfully there is good literature on the subject (although mostly in CUDA C/C++):
+Thankfully there is good literature on the subject (although only in CUDA C/C++):
 [Parallel prefix sum](https://developer.nvidia.com/gpugems/gpugems3/part-vi-gpu-computing/chapter-39-parallel-prefix-sum-scan-cuda)

 For example, let's say we want to filter even numbers: